 Originally from Farmington, AR, Courtney relocated to the River Valley area in 2004 to complete her undergraduate degree in Speech Communication and Journalism: Public Relations from Arkansas Tech University.
 She later completed her Master of Science degree in College Student Personnel from her alma mater.

-Courtney currently serves as the Director of Graduate Support Services in the Arkansas Tech University Graduate College.
-With this position, she serves as an active resource for students and faculty alike, through thesis review, the graduate assistant program, and all recruitment.
-She has worked in higher education for five years, with experience in undergraduate admissions, Upward Bound, and adjunct teaching.
+Courtney currently serves as Director of Admissions at the University of Central Arkansas.
+Formerly she served as the Director of Graduate Support Services in the Arkansas Tech University Graduate College.
+She has worked in higher education for seven years, with experience in undergraduate admissions, Upward Bound, and adjunct teaching.

 Courtney has a passion to serve students in their pursuit of higher education.
 She feels the Ph.D. in Leadership is a perfect fit to provide her with the knowledge and skills to aid students, and influence the realm of higher education for the betterment of the state.